hxtree/galaxyops/clients/README.md

 # @org-clients

-Clients are things that call services.
+Clients are applications that call services.